yousuketakada/refactoring_example/doc/memo.md

 ```

 As Fowler (2018) points out,
-it is important to run tests often while we refactor.
+it is important to run tests often while we refactor:
+A small refactoring step followed by compile-test-commit is
+the basic rhythm of refactoring.

 ## Decomposing the `statement` function